-New for September 2016 start: The UK government now offers a loan scheme for Masters programmes, similar to the undergraduate schemes.
-This is open to UK citizens under the age of 60, and will cover full-time or part-time (50%) attendance.
+New for September 2017 start: The UK government now offers a loan scheme for Masters programmes, similar to the undergraduate schemes.
+This is open to UK citizens under the age of 60, and covers full-time or part-time (50%) attendance.
 Further details here.

 Class of 2016: Who are our current students, where do they come from, what are their enthusiasms, and what do they want to do next?
 Read their personal web pages here.

 August 2016 - Bristol MSc Palaeobiology student wins poster prize Against competition from PhD students, postdocs, and established academics, Bristol MSc student Melisa Morales Garcia won the prize for best poster at the 64th Symposium for Vertebrate Palaeontology and Comparative Anatomy, held at the University of Liverpool.
 The title of her poster is 'Savannahs from the past and present: an analysis on the morphospace occupation of ungulates', based on her Masters research project supervised by Professor Christine Janis in Bristol and Laura Säilä in Helsinki.
 Melisa begins a PhD shortly with Professor Emily Rayfield, in Bristol.
 Read more.

 August 2016 - Unearthed: the cannibal sharks of a forgotten age Scientists have discovered macabre fossil evidence suggesting that 300 million-year-old sharks ate their own young, as fossil faeces of adult Orthacanthus sharks contained the tiny teeth of juveniles.
 Bristol MSc in Palaeobiology student, Aodhán Ó Gogáin, made the extraordinary discovery as part of his research project, published today in Palaeontology. he was investigating an extensive vertebrate fauna from the Late Carboniferous of New Brunswick, Canada, where he did field work, and then worked on a large sample of sediment rich in bones and teeth.
 Read more.